VirginiaZambudio770/automation-api-fakerestapi/README.md

 ## Test Reports

-Pytest generates HTML reports in reports/ with detailed execution results and timestamp. pytest -s --html="reports\report\_$(Get-Date -Format 'yyyyMMdd_HHmmss').html"
+Generates HTML reports with Pytest locally, as a history, in reports folder with detailed execution results and timestamp, using the following command:
+$fecha = Get-Date -Format "yyyyMMdd_HHmmss"
+pytest -v --html="reports/report_$fecha.html" --self-contained-html

 ## CI/CD with GitHub Actions